HPCForge/BubbleML/README.md

 ## Examples

-In [examples/](examples/), we provide Jupyter Notebooks showing how to [read and visualize BubbleML](examples/data_loading.ipynb) and [train fno](examples/pytorch_training.ipynb).
-These are stand-alone examples that use a downsampled version of Subcooled Pool boiling.
+In [examples/](examples/), we provide Jupyter Notebooks showing how to [read and visualize BubbleML](examples/data_loading.ipynb) and [train a Fourier Neural Operator](examples/pytorch_training.ipynb).
+These are stand-alone examples that use a downsampled version of
+Subcooled Pool boiling.
 These examples are intended to show 1. how to load the dataset, 2. how to read tensors from the dataset, and 3. how to setup model training for the dataset.
-Extended descriptions can be found in [](bubbleml_data/DOCS.md)
+Extended descriptions can be found in [bubbleml_data/DOCS.md](bubbleml_data/DOCS.md)

 ## Running SciML Experiment Code